 Third, keep a record of everything.
 This includes repair invoices, labor statements, letters and even old parts when practical.
 Be able to show all your efforts to get your car repaired and your complaint resolved.

 Fourth, use the informal dispute resolution procedures that are available.
 These procedures are a special type of arbitration used to help resolve car problems.
 Check the phone book to see if your city has a Better Business Bureau to help you resolve complaints.
 Call the South Carolina Department of Consumer Affairs.
-The telephone number is 803-734-9452 in Columbia, or 1-800-922-1594 for other parts of the state.
-These organizations may be able to help resolve your complaint to your satisfaction for the price of a phone call and a stamp.
+The telephone number is 803-734-4200 in the Columbia area, or 1-800-922-1594 for other parts of the state.
+These organizations may be able to help resolve your complaint to your satisfaction.

 Fifth, try a consumer action board.
 This board is another type of arbitration procedure.
 Your new car warranty should contain a toll free number for contacting the consumer appeals board to help settle disputes for your particular car.
 Such a board may be made up of a single arbitrator or a panel of three or more arbitrators.
 That is, they cannot work for the dealer or manufacturer.
 If the appeals board rules in your favor the ruling may be binding on the dealer, but if it rules against you it is not binding on you.
 However, you may be required to use such a board before you can pursue your other legal rights, so read your warranty information carefully.